-Genna joined the Charleston International Film Festival team in 2012 as Marketing Director.
-Originally from Marietta, Ga, Genna has lived in Charleston for four (glorious) years working at Rawle Murdy Associates, a local marketing and communications firm.
-At Rawle Murdy, Genna works with clients on the account service side of advertising and public relations, as well as on the creative side, as a copywriter.
-Her areas of specialty include social media community management, web content development and search engine optimization.
-In her spare time, Genna enjoys running, blogging and creative writing, reading, painting, drinking red wine and soaking up Charleston.
-Her interest in CIFF came from a passion for supporting local or undiscovered art and artists.
+Genna joined the Charleston International Film Festival team in 2012 as Communications Director.
+Originally from Marietta, Georgia, Genna has lived in Charleston for eight (glorious) years working at Rawle Murdy Associates, a local marketing and communications firm, and Blackbaud, a technology company that serves nonprofits.
+As a full-time copywriter, Genna’s word specialties include puns, limericks, and British accents.
+Her love of language is only matched by her love of reading, running, red wine, and pit-bull snuggles.
+Genna’s interest in CIFF came from a passion for supporting undiscovered art and artists.
 She has a B.A. in Journalism and B.A. in Business from the University of Georgia.

 Lee Barbour – Musical Director